Bottles of apricot vinegar ready to be stored on a shelf or given as a gift

 Bottles of Apricot Vinegar

-Storing this fruit infused vinegar is easy, it will keep stable on the shelf, kept out of direct sun, for years.
+Storing this shelf stable fruit vinegar recipe is easy, it will keep stable on the shelf, kept out of direct sun, for years.
 I divided the apricot vinegar into several small jars for storing.
-This vinegar makes pretty, and useful gift.
-A pint of freshly picked berries makes an adorable present when paired with a small bottle of this fruit forward vinegar.

 apricot vinegar in bottle with fresh apricots laying around